 With the reflected colours of its pastel-painted houses rippling across the harbour, you’d be forgiven for thinking that Rovinj had jumped straight out of the French Riviera or Italy’s Ligurian coast.
 It’s an undoubtedly traditional spot, with an old quarter of cobbled alleyways overlooked by the trademark tower of a Venetian-style church.

-However, it also scores high marks for discreet sophistication, with a sprinkling of bijoux galleries and suave wine and cocktail bars.
-Excellent local restaurants serve up platefuls of fish, scampi, truffles and other regional goodies; oysters from nearby Lim Fjord make the ideal aphrodisiac.
+However, Rovinj also scores high marks for discreet sophistication, with a sprinkling of bijoux galleries and suave wine and cocktail bars.
+Excellent local restaurants serve up platefuls of fish, scampi, truffles and other regional goodies.
+Oysters from nearby Lim Fjord, for example, make the ideal aphrodisiac.